All the 2022/23 Youth League Champions League path group fixtures and results

 Article body

-The 2022/23 UEFA Youth League UEFA Champions League path groups run until 2 November.
+The 2022/23 UEFA Youth League UEFA Champions League path groups run until 2 November and kicked off on Tuesday with holders Benfica suffering defeat at home to Maccabi Haifa.

 All eight group winners progress straight to the round of 16.
 The runners-up will be drawn away to the domestic champions path winners in February's play-offs to compete in one-off ties for the remaining knockout places.
 As usual, the tournament will conclude with a four-team knockout event in Nyon, Switzerland in April.